What Is The Material Used For Waterproof Plastering?

 4. Silicone

 Silicone is a flexible and long-lasting material used for sealing surfaces.
-It’s commonly found in waterproof tents, coats, and in construction projects, such as shed buildings.
+It’s commonly found in waterproof tents, coats, and construction projects like shed buildings.
 Its high water resistance makes it a versatile choice for various applications.

 5. Bituminous Membrane Waterproofing

-Bituminous membranes are ideal for flat or low-slope roofs, which are common in Art Deco and modern architecture.
+Bituminous membranes are ideal for flat or low-slope roofs and are common in Art Deco and modern architecture.
 This method involves applying a bitumen-based waterproofing layer, which can be torched onto a membrane or self-adhering.
 This membrane stretches up to 150%, making it resilient to weather-induced cracking.

 6. Bituminous Coating Waterproofing